rossta/rossta.github.com/source/blog/2018-09-05-local-ssl-for-rails-5.html.md

 ### How does it work?

-The general workflow I use for setting up my Rails applications for local development and tests over SSL is as follows:
+The general workflow I use for setting up my Rails applications for local SSL is as follows:

 1. [Resolve a domain to localhost](#resolve-a-domain-name-to-localhost)
 1. [Create a self-signed SSL certificate](#create-a-self-signed-certificate)